symfony-si/symfony-docs-sl/book/propel.rst

 In this section, you'll configure your database, create a ``Product`` object, persist it to the database and fetch it back out.

-.. sidebar:: Code along with the example
+.. sidebar:: Code along with the Example

     If you want to follow along with the example in this chapter, create an ``AcmeStoreBundle`` via: